by Alan Ned Sabrosky

 Ironically, while external pressure and internal failings were bringing Lenin’s dream to ruins there, America and most of the West were rotting from within – victims of their own success in the Cold War and their misguided faith in the robustness of their own systems of government.
 The past year has brought that into stark relief.

 The Democrats and their allies understand this clearly.
-They hold the upper hand in the Federal government, the media, academe and the streets.
+They hold the upper hand in the Federal government, the media, academe, and the streets.
 They did their best to make the country ungovernable during the Trump years.
 They needlessly locked down cities and states during the pandemic scare, all but ruining a robust economy.
-They sat back and watched their Antifa and BLM thugs riot, loot, burn, commit mayhem and even murder in hundreds of cities for months in 2020 in the walk-up to the election.
+They sat back and watched their Antifa and BLM thugs riot, loot, burn, commit mayhem, and even murder in hundreds of cities for months in 2020 in the walk-up to the election.

 Then Democrats openly engaged in widespread election fraud to capture that election, aided and abetted by a compliant media and a refusal of the courts to hold them accountable.
-Now Democrats hold the White House and the Congress, and have begun their purge of Republican “threats” plus the implementation of a legislative agenda to codify their practices and position.
-They will make a shambles of governing here as their ilk have done everywhere else, but they have no intention of snatching defeat from the jaws of victory on their march to power.
+Now Democrats hold the White House and the Congress and have begun their purge of Republican “threats” plus the implementation of a legislative agenda to codify their practices and position.
+They will make a shambles of governing here as their ilk has done everywhere else, but they have no intention of snatching defeat from the jaws of victory on their march to power.